 This is a beginning medical transcription course designed to provide students with a working knowledge of the transcription of medical reports.
 Medical reports will be transcribed from ten individual case studies, each of which concerns a specific system of the body.
 The case studies have been taken from hospital medical records.
-The medical reports included are history and physical examinations, radiology reports, operative reports, pathology reports, requests for consultation, discharge summaries, death summaries, and autopsy reports.
-Prerequisites: BSS153 or placement, MAS102.
+The medical reports included are history and physical examinations, radiology reports, operative reports, pathology reports, requests for consultation, discharge summaries, and death summaries.
+Prerequisites: CIS101 or placement, MAS102.
 Spring.